-is estopped from asserting them and is not heard to utter them because they cannot tend to establish the truth, which is the goal of all argumentation.
-As Wittgenstein noted, "What we cannot speak about we must pass over in silence."
+As Wittgenstein noted, "What we cannot speak about we must pass over in silence."35

 An arguer's position can also be inconsistent without explicitly maintaining that A and not-A are true.
 Indeed, rarely will an arguer assert both A and not-A explicitly.
 However, whenever an arguer states that A is true, and also necessarily holds that not-A is true, the inconsistency is still there, and he is still estopped from explicitly claiming that A is true and implicitly claiming that not-A is true.
 The reason is the same as above: he cannot possibly be right that explicit A and implicit not-A are both true.
 Now he might, in some cases, be able to remove the inconsistency by dropping one of the claims.
 For example, suppose he asserts that the concept of gross national product is meaningful and a minute later states the exact opposite, apparently contradicting the earlier assertion.
 To avoid inconsistency, he can disclaim the earlier statement, thereby necessarily maintaining that the previous statement was incorrect.
 But it is not always possible to drop one of the assertions if it is unavoidably presupposed as true by the arguer.
 For example, the speaker might argue that he never argues.
-However, since he is currently arguing, he must necessarily, at least implic-
+However, since he is currently arguing, he must necessarily, at least implicitly, hold or recognize that he sometimes argues.
+We would not recognize the contradictory claims as permissible in the argument because contradictions are untrue.
+The speaker would be estopped from maintaining these two contradictory claims, one explicit and one implicit, and he could not drop the second claim-that he sometimes argues-for he cannot help but hold this view while engaged in argumentation itself.
+To maintain an arguable-